Electric Magnetic Field Generation | White Paper

 Higher frequencies | up to 1 GHz

-For increasing frequencies, wavelengths are getting shorter and due to this the size of these antennas is much closer to the respective wavelengths.
-Therefore causing the antennas to be a much better match to the RF amplifier.
-Antenna types in the higher frequency regions are in general Log Periodic Dipole Arrays (LPDA’s), Horns and Ridged structures that have VSWR ratios well below 1:3
+As frequencies increase, the wavelengths become shorter, making the size of antennas closer to their respective wavelengths.
+Consequently, antennas become a better match to the RF amplifier.
+Common antenna types used in higher frequency regions include Log Periodic Dipole Arrays (LPDAs), Horns, and Ridged structures, which typically have VSWR ratios well below 1:3.

 Higher frequencies | 1 GHz and above